lupyuen/lupyuen.github.io/src/rust3.md

 _But why Soft-Float instead of Double-Float?
 (Mmmm ice cream float)_

-Yeah it's a bad hack, we need to understand why Rust Compiler produced binaries with Soft-Float.
+Yeah patching the ELF Header is a bad hack, we need to understand why Rust Compiler produced binaries with Soft-Float.
 (Instead of Double-Float)

 We'll investigate this during GSoC.
+(Incorrect Rust Target maybe?)

 # Panic is Undefined